Sure was a nice showing from the Raiders against the Saints Saturday. Anyone out there man enough to admit they took Oakland +2.5?

 David Payne wrote this on behalf of Ben Burns

-Click here to view all of Ben Burns's premium picks.
+Click here to view all of today's premium picks.